Background

 Consequently, he or she, they're prone, as I said, to this kind of self-destructive, punishing and self-defeating behaviors.

-And so masochists tend to choose people in circumstances that inevitably and predictably lead to failure, disillusionment, disappointment, betrayal and mistreatment.
+And so, masochists tend to choose people and circumstances that inevitably and predictably lead to failure, disillusionment, disappointment, betrayal and mistreatment.

 They push people to abuse them one way or another.
 They push their intimate partners to cheat on them.